 Increased Cost of Compliance (ICC) coverage is one of several resources for flood insurance policyholders who need additional help rebuilding after a flood.
 ICC provides up to \$30,000 to help cover the cost of mitigation measures that will reduce flood risk.
 ICC coverage is a part of most Standard Flood Insurance Policies available under the FEMA's NFIP.
-When a building insured by a Standard Flood Insurance Policy under the NFIP sustains a flood loss and the community declares the building to be substantially or repetitively damaged, ICC coverage helps pay for the cost to elevate, floodproof (nonresidential only), demolish or relocate the building to meet certain building requirements in the community .
-ICC coverage is available on residential and non-residential buildings

-(this category includes public or government buildings, such as schools, libraries and municipal buildings) insured under the NFIP's flood insurance policy.
+When a building insured by a Standard Flood Insurance Policy under the NFIP sustains a flood loss and the community declares the building to be substantially or repetitively damaged, ICC coverage helps pay for the cost to elevate, floodproof (nonresidential only), demolish or relocate the building to meet certain building requirements in the community.
+ICC coverage is available on residential and non-residential buildings (this category includes public or government buildings, such as schools, libraries and municipal buildings) insured under the NFIP's flood insurance policy.
+It must be noted that wet floodproofing cannot be used to bring a residential structure into compliance with the community's floodplain management ordinance and dry floodproofing cannot be used to bring any structure into compliance with a community's floodplain management ordinance.

 Five flood mitigation programs exist within the NFIP.
-They are the hazard mitigation grant program, predisaster mitigation grant program, flood mitigation assistance program, repetitive loss program and severe repetitive loss program.
+They are the hazard mitigation grant program, predisaster mitigation grant program, flood mitigation assistance program, repetitive loss program, and severe repetitive loss program.